iffybooks/host-a-website-at-home/README.md

 ❏ If you've already registered a domain and you'd like to create a subdomain for this project, the only thing you need to do at this point is decide what subdomain to use.
 For the examples below we'll use the subdomain **zinegallery.iffybooks.net**.
 We'll update your domain records later in the project.

-Each subdomain string can be up to 63 characters long (case insensitive).
+Each subdomain string can be up to 63 characters long, case insensitive.

 ## Option 2: Buy a domain